shiwano/errdef/README.md

 // codeWithDefault(errWithoutCode) -> 9999
 ```

-#### Extractor Search Policy

-Extractors follow the same rules as `errors.As`.
+> **Note:** Extractors follow the same rules as `errors.As`.
-They search the error chain and extract the value from the first matching `errdef.Error`, then stop searching.
+> They search the error chain and extract the value from the first matching `errdef.Error`, then stop searching.
-If you need inner fields at the outer layer, prefer explicitly copying the needed fields when wrapping.
+> If you need inner fields at the outer layer, prefer explicitly copying the needed fields when wrapping.

 ### Free-Form Details